getbraincloud/examples-unity/README.md

 </p>

 5. After creating the new app, you can review the imported data on the brainCloud dashboard
-    - The SpaceShooter example imports stats which can be viewed on the `Design > Statistics Rules > User Statistics` [page](https://portal.braincloudservers.com/admin/dashboard?custom=null#/development/stats-player)
+    - The SpaceShooter example imports stats which can be viewed on the `Design > Cloud Data > User Statistics` page

 <p align="center">
     <img  src="./_screenshots/3_bcStats.png?raw=true">